Chuckie Egg: Reception

 The original ZX Spectrum release peaked at number 12 in the multiple formats chart in late 1983.
 The following year the BBC version reached the top of the BBC charts for one week.

 The Telegraph named the game one of the "best video game platformers ever", deeming that it had been a "revelation" when released, though it noted that the game would appear dated to a modern player.
 Ollie Toms of Rock, Paper, Shotgun praised the games' portrayal of the antagonist caged duck, finding that the progression of the game allowed for the player to characterise her effectively.
 The A-Z of Atari 8-bit Games gave the game a score of 7/10, praising its graphics while criticising its sound effects, and finding that the game had a "certain charm".

 The Spectrum version of the game was later rated number 13 in the Your Sinclair Official Top 100 Games of All Time.
 In 1996, GamesMaster ranked Chuckie Egg 86th on their "Top 100 Games of All Time".

 Legacy

-Chuckie Egg was followed up, two years after its first release, with a sequel entitled Chuckie Egg 2.
+Chuckie Egg was followed up in 1985 with a sequel entitled Chuckie Egg 2.
 Available on a much smaller subset of platforms, this release changed genre quite radically and involved the player, as Harry again, working through a factory attempting to create Easter eggs complete with toy, in a Jet Set Willy-style adventure.
 Whilst the first game had each level on one single screen, the new version had levels covering multiple screens.
 Although the sequel has gained a small number of admirers, it never received the same attention as the original.

 In 2017, a remake titled Super Chuckie Egg was released for mobile devices.

 In October 2021, a VIC-20 port of Chuckie Egg was released by Reset64 magazine.
 This version requires a VIC-20 32k RAM expansion to work.